keljos/CoffeeScheduler/README.md

 ## Design Notes

-- The CoffeeScheduler program builds the optimal fair schedule by considering the total cost of the each person's preferred drink, and maintaining a credit system that updates after each purchase for the group.
+- The CoffeeScheduler program builds the optimal fair schedule by considering the total cost of each person's preferred drink, and maintaining a credit system that updates after each purchase for the group.
 For each trip, the algorithm updates each individual's credit based on whether they paid for drinks or not.
 For each iteration, it will pick the user who has the lowest credit value and assigns them to purchase the drinks taht day.
 This continues until the end of the desired plan duration.
 - As this program works on a credit system, the longer the plan duration the more number of times individuals with expensive drinks will be scheduled to purchase drinks.
 This means that the algorithm will make more equatible schedules for longer plan durations.

 ## Assumptions